Please note this masterclass took place on 23 May 2017 - we hope to schedule more in the future!

 The conflict in Syria and the refugee situation in Europe has left many asking about the connections between climate change and migration.
 A great deal of media attention and speculation has focused on how climate change might alter migration in the future, and what this means for people, governments and civil society.

-This masterclass offers the chance to engage with this topic in depth and explore one of the most controversial and complex issues facing society.
+This interactive masterclass offers the chance to engage with this topic in depth and explore one of the most controversial and complex issues facing society.
 It will provide participants with a firm grounding in the latest evidence and policy on these issues.

 Who is this masterclass for?